Diamond Sutra

-A copy of the Tang dynasty Diamond Sūtra was found among the Dunhuang manuscripts in 1900 by Daoist monk Wang Yuanlu and sold to Aurel Stein in 1907.
+A copy of the Tang dynasty Diamond Sūtra was discovered among the Dunhuang manuscripts in 1900 by Daoist monk Wang Yuanlu and sold to Aurel Stein in 1907.
 It dates back to May 11, 868 CE and is broadly considered to be the oldest extant printed book, although other, earlier, printed materials on paper exist that predate this artifact.

-It is in the collection of the British Library.
+This painting is a redrawing based on a sketch of the Diamond Sūtra found in the Mogao Caves.

-The book of the diamond sutra is also the first known creative work with an explicit public domain dedication, as its colophon at the end states that it was created "for universal free distribution".
+The book of the Diamond Sūtra is also the first known creative work with an explicit public domain dedication, as its colophon at the end states that it was created "for universal free distribution".